 The BEPS disclosure must be completed in myIR (even if the rest of your return is filed through another channel).
+You can log in or register for an account through our website at ird.govt.nz

+How to find the BEPS disclosure in myIR

-You can log in or register for an account through our website.
-To find the disclosure, go to your 'Income Tax' account.
-Under the 'Periods' tab, select the year you want to make the disclosure for.
-On the right-hand side under 'I want to...' select 'Submit BEPS disclosure'.
+- 1. Go to your Income tax account. - 2.
+Under the Periods tab, select the year you want to make the disclosure for. - 3.
+Under the I want to... menu, select Submit BEPS disclosure.

-There are 3 distinct parts to the BEPS disclosure.
+There are 3 distinct parts to the BEPS disclosure